Where Is The Nurburgring Race Track

 Electrification and Sustainability

 With the growing focus on electric vehicles and sustainable transportation, the Nürburgring is embracing electrification.
-Automakers are increasingly using the Nordschleife to test and develop electric cars, and several electric vehicles have set lap records on the track.
+Think about it: automakers are increasingly using the Nordschleife to test and develop electric cars, and several electric vehicles have set lap records on the track.
 The Nürburgring is also exploring ways to reduce its environmental impact, such as investing in renewable energy and implementing sustainable waste management practices.

 Sim Racing and Esports